1960s and 1970s Retro Party Supplies and Ideas

 very popular right now, and can be purchased inexpensively in the men's

-underwear section of a discount store.
+underwear section.
 (Ages 7-adult)

 DAISY CHAINS – Young girls will love to create "wreathes" for their hair